My candidates’ work is too large to send, can we send photographs instead?

 Does Cambridge send us the coursework topics?

 No, coursework topics are not sent by us.
 Teachers may want to look at past papers for possible ideas for topics though.
-Past papers are available to download from the Teacher Support website.
+Past papers are available to download from the School Support Hub.

 Where do I find the question paper?

-The question papers are available to download from the Teacher Support website (password protected).
+The question papers are available to download from the School Support Hub (password protected).
 For AS/A level 9704/1 the question paper for the November series is uploaded on 1 July and for the June series it is uploaded on 1 January.
 In addition, all Centres are sent hard copies.
 Centres are reminded to submit provisional entries and final entries on time.

 When do we hand out the question paper?